DUNE/computing-training-202112/_episodes/06-intro-art-larsoft.md

 > 5. How many different modules produced recob::Hit data products?
 What are their module labels?
 {: .solution}

 You can open up an artoot file with `ROOT` and browse the `TTrees` in it with a `TBrowser`.
 Not all `TBranches` and leaves can be inspected easily this way, but enough can that it can save a lot of time programming if you just want to know something simple about a file such as whether it contains a particular data product and how many there are.

 Try it out
 ```bash
 root root://fndca1.fnal.gov:1094/pnfs/fnal.gov/usr/dune/tape_backed/dunepro/protodune-sp/full-reconstructed/2021/mc/out1/PDSPProd4/40/57/23/91/PDSPProd4_protoDUNE_sp_reco_stage1_p1GeV_35ms_sce_datadriven_41094796_0_20210121T214555Z.root
 ```

-then at the `root` prompt, type
+then at the `root` prompt, type:
 ```bash
 new TBrowser
 ```